aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 ## Changes to IDependable implementation

-The method `construct.node.addDependency(otherConstruct)` did not change, and it is likely the primary usage, and therefore most users won't be impacted.
+The method `construct.node.addDependency(otherConstruct)` __did not change__,
+which is likely the only API you are using related to construct dependencies.

 If you need to implement `IDependable`, read on: